krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 8
 - Lecture 9 of GPU Computing by Dr. Izzat El Hajj
 - Implementation and comparison of profiling for vector addition and matrix multiplication in CUDA

+## Day 9
+- Lecture 10 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of convolution in CUDA